tahaburkay/case-study/README.md

 The points I pay attention to are:

-Modular structure
+Modular structure.\
-Created a Layout page with Grid and used Flexbox Typescript is used. zustand Global State Management is used
+Created a Layout page with Grid and used Flexbox.\
+Typescript is used.\
+zustand Global State Management is used.\
-Styled Component is used.
+Styled Component is used.\
-Suitable for Responsive Architecture.
+Suitable for Responsive Architecture.\
 Css processor SASS is used.
+BEM Methodology applied.\
-BEM Methodology applied React Router is used.
-Created a dynamic page.
+React Router is used.
+Created a dynamic page.\
-I worked with json Data.
+I worked with json Data.\
-Version Control System Git is used..
+Version Control System Git is used.\